boost-edu-tools/gitinspectorgui/docs/getting-started/installation.md

 1. **[Quick Start](quick-start.md)** - Get the application running
 2. **[First Analysis](first-analysis.md)** - Run your first repository analysis
 3. **[Development Mode](../development/development-mode.md)** - Set up for active development

+## Detailed Installation Notes

+### Package Manager Details

+**uv (Python package manager):**

+-   Provides fast Python package management
+-   Enables `uv self update` capability when installed via official installer
+-   Alternative: Use `pip install -e .` if uv is not available

+**pnpm (Node.js package manager):**

+-   More efficient than npm with better dependency management
+-   Uses hard links to save disk space
+-   Alternative: Use `npm` if pnpm is not available

+**fnm (Node.js version manager):**

+-   Enables easy switching between Node.js versions
+-   Faster than nvm with better cross-platform support
+-   Alternative: Install Node.js directly from [nodejs.org](https://nodejs.org)

+**rustup (Rust toolchain manager):**

+-   Official Rust toolchain manager
+-   Provides excellent version control and component management
+-   Required for Tauri development

+### Platform-Specific Notes

+**Windows:**

+-   Use PowerShell or Command Prompt for installation commands
+-   winget is available by default on Windows 10 1709+ and Windows 11
+-   Some commands may require administrator privileges

+**macOS:**

+-   Xcode command line tools provide Git and other essential development tools
+-   Choose between Homebrew and Xcode tools based on your existing setup
+-   Terminal restart may be required after installing shell tools

+**Linux:**

+-   Use your distribution's package manager for system integration
+-   Some distributions may require additional development packages
+-   Ensure your user has proper permissions for global package installation